 Translation is the process of changing an original (source) language version of content into a different (target) language by substituting words in one language for those of another – in context.

-Localisation is a more specialised process of adapting your content and applications for regional – or local – consumption.
-It goes beyond translation by modifying the source language and other copy and design elements to appeal to customers’ cultural preferences in their own target language.
+Localization is a more specialized process of adapting your content and applications for regional – or local – consumption.
+It goes beyond translation by modifying the source language and other copy and design elements to appeal to local customers’ cultural preferences in their own target language.

 No, you don’t always need to translate all your communication and not all your translations need to be of the highest quality.

-At Attached, we believe in a differentiated approach, where factors such as time, money, copy significance and duration of publication determine the best approach.
+At Attached, we believe in a differentiated approach, where factors like time, money, copy significance and duration of publication determine the best approach.

 Think for example of a quick internal message that you urgently need to publish on your intranet for just a couple of hours.
-In this case you might consider just having it translated by a native speaker without any extra check.
+In this case you might consider just having it translated by a trained machine translation engine, if needed followed by a quick post-edit check.
 On the other hand, when you are trying to promote your product in a different country, your message must really touch your target audience in order for them to take the desired action.
-In that case a premium translation or even transcreation is what you need.
+In that case transcreation is what you need.

-Machine translation is a great development with a lot of potential and we understand you are interested.
+Machine translation is a great development with a lot of potential.
 For certain languages, NMT has led to a better machine output than ever before.
 This means that machine translation can certainly be considered in some cases.

-Examples of such cases include web pages you must have but are rarely visited, or product descriptions for your online shop that contain factual data only.
-Especially when combined with a post-editing service and/or the use of a customised engine, the possibilities are constantly increasing.
+Especially when combined with a post-editing service (MTPE) and/or the use of a customized engine, the possibilities are always increasing.

-Want to know the possibilities for your communications?
-Let us know and we will help you out!
+Want to know the options for your communications?
+Let us know and we’ll help you out!

 There are many different types of translation technology: machine translation (such as Google Translate), CAT (computer-assisted translation) tools, automated quality assurance tools, etc. So NO, translation technology is not the same as Google Translate.